-Mental health issues are hugely traumatic for both sufferers and their relatives.
-Unlike the sick or the elderly, it’s not just about care provision and getting the practical and financial support they need – it’s about basic civil liberties.
 If you are detained under the Mental Health Act, then you and your family should seek specialist help to ensure your rights are upheld.
-Professional legal advice isn’t a cure for all ills, but it’s a great protection for the vulnerable.
+Professional legal advice from a mental health solicitor isn’t a cure for all ills, but it’s a great protection for the vulnerable.

 How we can help

-Howells has a long and proud tradition in mental health law, preserving and exercising the rights of those who have to contend with a loss of liberty as well as the impact of their illness.
+Howells has a long and proud tradition in mental health law.
+We preserve and exercise the rights of those who must contend with a loss of liberty and the impact of their illness.
 Clients don’t need to fear any stigma or second-class treatment – we’re absolutely committed to supporting you through and beyond detention, and remaining close by as you re-enter the community.

 We can help with: